[Updated 19 December 2023]

-Investment earnings are deemed using a formula from the ATO, which is the 90 day bank bill rate plus 3%.
+Investment earnings are deemed using a the shortfall interest charge formula from the ATO, which is the 90 day bank bill rate plus 3%.
 This is generally more than you can earning from the average bank account interest.
 As a guide, the annual rate for October–December 2023 is 7.15%.

 When money is withdrawn from the FHSS, amounts that were contributed as tax deductible contributions are taxed at your marginal rate less a 30% tax offset, as will associated earnings.
 After tax contributions will attract no tax.

-Based on above, the ATO advises requesting the release as soon as you start to seriously look for a home – ie when you apply for a home loan pre-approval
+Based on above, the ATO advises requesting the release as soon as you start to seriously look for a home – eg. when you apply for a home loan pre-approval.

 The FHSS maximum release amount is the sum of your eligible contributions, taking into account the yearly and total limits, and associated earnings.
 This amount includes:

-The FHSS maximum release amount takes into account the $15,000 limit from any one year and $30,000 total limit (The legislation has now passed to increase the total maximum from $30,000 to $50,000 from 1 July 2022) to the total contributions across all years when calculating the eligible contributions, before adding the associated earnings.
+The FHSS maximum release amount takes into account the $15,000 limit from any one year and $50,000 total limit to the total contributions across all years when calculating the eligible contributions, before adding the associated earnings.

 You will need to purchase within 12 months of requesting the withdrawal.
 If you withdraw and then do not purchase a home, you must put back into super as a after tax contribution to avoid penalties.

-You will need to live in the property for at least 6 months in the first 12 month period the property can be occupied.
+must intend to live in the property for at least 6 months of the first 12 month period where the property can be occupied.